rowanuniversity/profpy/db/fauxrm/README.md

 <i>Note: Our id column is the primary key, and is a generated integer value.</i><br>

 ### Handler objects
-FauxRM revolves around the usage of Database objects, which are easily instantiated using environment variable names that house database login info.
+fauxrm revolves around the usage of Database objects, which are easily instantiated using environment variable names that house database login info.
 By default, these get set to "full_login" and "db_password" if you do not set them explicitly

 ```python